emilgulayev/tictactoe/tic-tac-toe/README.md

 First I tried to find a simple solution with css , but after a while I understood that I have to use state (as the row and col of the hovered cell).
 Then I Thought of Creating a component for each part of the game board :

--Game Table
+- Game Table
--Game Row
+- Game Row
--Game Square
+- Game Square

 Using this kind of organization , was on one hand more understandable for other devs , but there was a trade off in such that I needed to pass to the components certain function on props that I wouldn't have if I used <div> directly and not component containers.(and thus there are more renders)